kyma-incubator/compass/docs/architecture/auto-app-management.md

 ## Manage Applications by Integration System
 Managing Integrations System is described in [a separate document](./integration-systems.md).
 Integration System is uniquely identified by its ID.
-To create an Application that is managed by an Integration System, specify `integrationSystemID` in the ApplicationCreateInput.
+To register an Application that is managed by an Integration System, specify `integrationSystemID` in the ApplicationRegisterInput.

 ```graphql
 input ApplicationRegisterInput {